raspberrypi-guide/raspberrypi-guide.github.io/docs/overview-guide.md

 # Raspberry Pi Overview Guide
 {: .no_toc }

-This overview guide is meant to help you get started and use your Raspberry Pi at its full potential in no time, from getting the right hardware together, to networking, filesharing, and connecting electronics.
-Follow the links to go to the specific guides.
-For more background information and detail, read the preprint article!
+This overview guide is meant to help you get started and use your Raspberry Pi to its full potential in no time, from getting the right hardware together, to networking, filesharing, and connecting electronics.
+Follow the links to find the specific guides.
+For more background information and detail, read the preprint article [here](https://ecoevorxiv.org/qh9sz/)!
 {: .fs-6 .fw-300 }

 ## Table of contents